Thank you for sending your enquiry! One of our team members will contact you shortly.

 Day 3: Practical Exercises and Database Optimization

-- Practical Tasks with Non-Relational Databases:
+- Practical Tasks Using Non-Relational Databases:

 - MongoDB Task: Creating complex queries with data aggregation.